-It must be that $0 \leq s(f) \leq n$.
-Functions with $0$ sensitivity must be constant.
-An example of a maximum sensitivity function is parity, where for every pair of Hamming neighbors $x, x'$, $f(x) \neq f(x')$.
-A variety of related measures such as block sensitivity and mean sensitivity have also been studied.
-The recently proven Sensitivity Conjecture \citep{huang2019induced} establishes a polynomial relationship between standard sensitivity and block sensitivity, which are themselves known to be related to several other complexity measures, such as degree.

-\paragraph{Significance of Sensitivity} In our case, the effect of local editing on a dataset can be understood in terms of sensitivity.
-Imagine a boolean function $f : \{0, 1\}^d \to \{0, 1\}$, from which we draw $n$ samples $\langle \mathbf{x}, y\rangle$.
-If these samples are drawn \emph{i.i.d.} uniformly over $\{0, 1\}^d$, then the probability of observing any Hamming neighbors goes to $0$ rapidly with $d$.\footnote{This is essentially the curse of dimensionality.} Thus, it is possible to pick a low sensitivity function that can perfectly fit the data.
-In this sense, the true sensitivity of $f$ is likely \emph{underspecified} by the training dataset.
+\paragraph{Importance of sensitivity} In our case, the effect of local editing on a dataset can be understood in terms of sensitivity.
+Imagine a boolean function $f : \{0, 1\}^d \to \{0, 1\}$ from which we draw $n$ samples $\langle \mathbf{x}, y\rangle$.
+If these samples are drawn uniformly over $\{0, 1\}^d$, then the probability of observing any Hamming neighbors goes to $0$ rapidly with $d$.\iftagged{shortened}{}{\footnote{This is essentially the curse of dimensionality.}} Thus, it is possible to pick a low sensitivity function that can perfectly fit the data.
+In this sense, the true sensitivity of $f$ is likely \emph{underspecified} by the dataset.